Meet the Junior Artists 2018

 Nolitha studies viola at the Centre for Young Musicians thanks to a Music and Dance Scheme award.
 Nolitha is of Nigerian and Swiss descent and attends her local state school (Haberdashers’ Aske’s Hatcham) and has always been very aware that people of her background are under-represented both in orchestras and their audiences.
 In recent years Nolitha has been involved in some exciting, sometimes unconventional, projects including Animate Orchestra and the Young Orchestra for London (conducted by Sir Simon Rattle).
 She is also a member of the Trinity Laban Youth Forum.
 This year Nolitha joined the London Schools’ Symphony Orchestra, performing at the Barbican and touring Germany.
 This inspired her to set her sights on becoming a professional orchestral musician.
 She hopes being an LPO Junior Artist will enable her to inspire others from different backgrounds to become involved in classical music.

-Meera plays the violin and currently studies with John Crawford.
-She is studying Music A Level at school, where she also takes part in various ensembles and particularly enjoys chamber music.
-Outside of school she is part of the 'Harrow Young Musicians' Philharmonic orchestra, with whom she has travelled abroad.
-She is also part of the National Youth Strings Orchestra.
+Meera plays the violin and currently study with John Crawford.
+She is studying A level music at school alongside English, German and Maths and enjoys taking part in various musical ensembles at school, with a particular interest in chamber music.
+Outside of school Meera is part of the 'Harrow Young Musicians' Phillharmonic orchestra, the National Youth String Orchestra, and has recently become part of the Chineke!
+Junior orchestra for instrumentalists of underrepresented backgrounds in classical music.

 Shona Beecham (Associate LPO Junior Artist)